sau412/arikado_gridcoin_pool/README.md

 4) Query error: SELECT `uid`,`name` FROM `boincmgr_projects` WHERE `status` IN ('enabled') AND `uid` NOT IN ( SELECT bap.`project_uid` FROM `boincmgr_hosts` h LEFT JOIN `boincmgr_attach_projects` bap ON bap.`host_uid`=h.`uid` WHERE `host_uid`='116' AND bap.detach=0 ) ORDER BY `name` ASC
 5) Admin check rewards from '2018-05-27 07:16:21' to '2018-05-30 15:48:12' reward '10.0000'
 ```

+## Pool info editor
+You chan change pool info here.
+Any HTML or scripting allowed.

 # Debug interfaces
 You can set $debug_mode=TRUE in settings.php, and XML between users and XML between projects will be written to table boincmgr_xml.